Skip to main content

 Composting residual wastestreams from glasshouse cultivation

-VLACO and the Research Station for Vegetable Production will work together on the residual stream of fruit vegetable foliage.
+VLACO and the Research Station for Vegetable Production work together on the residual stream of fruit vegetable foliage.
 In Flanders, this accounts for some 15,000 tons per year.
 This is a residual stream that is difficult to recycle due to the presence of non-biodegradable auxiliary materials (nylon ropes, clips, brackets, etc.).
 The use of biobased plastics or other degradable components such as viscose is a step in the right direction.
 However, compostability remains a challenge.
 In addition, these foliage residues become available in a short period of time in the fall.

-Closecycle is building on the initial results obtained in Cmartlfe from 2021-2023.
+CLOSECYCLE is building on the initial results obtained in Cmartlfe from 2021-2023.
 For the residual streams released from the different fruiting vegetables, the findings were detailed in interesting fact sheets

 Image